Signpost to Murder

-Signpost to Murder is a 1965 American crime thriller film directed by George Englund from a screenplay by Sally Benson, based on the 1962 play of the same name by Monte Doyle.
+Signpost to Murder is a 1964 American crime thriller film directed by George Englund from a screenplay by Sally Benson, based on the 1962 play of the same name by Monte Doyle.
 The film stars Joanne Woodward, Stuart Whitman, and Edward Mulhare.
-It was released on May 19, 1965, by Metro-Goldwyn-Mayer.
+It was released on May 19, 1965 in New York City, by Metro-Goldwyn-Mayer.

-Synopsis
+Plot

 A man, on the run after killing his wife, takes refuge in the house of a woman who is hiding dark secrets of her own.
+Soon, her husband is murdered and she is falsely accused of the crime while the murderer escapes from police.